Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 Pronoun

-Wrong: was carried away by her, with her; theirs; in the midst of him (her), among them; how many books, how many students.
+Wrong: I was infatuated with her, with her; theirs; in the midst of him (her), among them; how many books, how many students.

-Right: was carried away by her - T.p., she has - R.p.; them; in the middle * of him (her), among * them; how many books, how many students
+Right: was carried away by her - T.p., with her - R.p.; their; in the middle* of him (her), among* them; how many books, how many students

-*In the middle, among- suggestions.
+*In the middle, among- prepositions.
 If you say: from them, from them, say: among them.
-After prepositions in personal pronouns he she They letter appears in oblique cases n.
+After prepositions for personal pronouns he she They in oblique cases the letter appears n.

 Verb